GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 This will commit and push all of the files for our application to your GitHub repository.

-Now it's time for some Minishift goodness.
+Now it's time for some CRC goodness.

-## Deploying our application to Minishift.
+## Deploying our application to CRC.

 ### Creating our project + application
-If you didn't install and setup Minishift at the start of this tutorial with [Mofe's guide](https://github.com/IBMDeveloperUK/minishift101/tree/master/workshop), go and do that now.
+If you didn't install and setup CRC at the start of this tutorial with [this article](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/), go and do that now.

+Do not forget to pull your secret from: https://cloud.redhat.com/openshift/install/crc/installer-provisioned
+We recommend you put it in a "pull-secret" file at the place you lanch your command lines commands?
-If you have, then it's time to fire Minishift up 🚀
+Now, it's time to fire CRC up 🚀

-In your terminal window execute the following to start Minishift:
+In your terminal window execute the following to start CRC:

-`minishift start --vm-driver hyperkit --network-nameserver 8.8.8.8`
+`crc start -p ./pull-secret -n 8.8.8.8`

-This will spin up the Minishift platform with the hyperkit driver, and allow local network traffic to access it.
+This will spin up the CRC platform with the relevant driver (hyperkit on a Mac for example), and allow local network traffic to access it.

 Depending on your system's resource, it may take a little while to spin up, so take the opportunity to go and grab a cup of tea.

-Once minishift has finished spinning up, you should see an output in your terminal a bit like the following:
+Once CRC has finished spinning up, you should see an output in your terminal a bit like the following:

+XXXXXX J EN SUIS LA XXXXXXXXXX

 ![A image showing the text output of Minishift once it's started](/resources/minishift_start.png)